cashmank/cashmank.com/content/authors/admin/_index.md

 ## About Me

 I work to better understand how global economic power is deployed and contested, particularly in how US foreign policy and the international financial institutions shape the development of low- and middle-income countries.
-My work has been cited by outlets such as *The New York Times*, *The Washington Post*, and *The Wall Street Journal*.
+My work on sanctions, US foreign policy, and macroeconomics, among other issues, has been cited by outlets such as *The New York Times*, *The Washington Post*, and *The Wall Street Journal*.

-After several years of work in both US-focused policy research and international policy research in Washington, DC, I am now completing my MA in Economics at John Jay College.
+After working in both US-focused policy research and international policy research in Washington, DC for several years, I am now completing my MA in Economics at John Jay College.
 I aim to collaborate with economists, policy experts, and academics in shaping debates around global governance, the international financial architecture, and the potential for a more democratic and equitable global economy.
-I've also done contract work for UN agencies, think tanks, and civil society organization.
+I've also done contract work for UN agencies, think tanks, and civil society organizations.

-In the past, I've written extensively about the US labor market, Social Security, the (sometimes false) promises of technology and the "future of work", among other issues, and worked at a regulator for carbon market programs.
+In the past, I've written extensively about the US labor market, Social Security, the (sometimes false) promises of technology and the "future of work", alongside other topics, and worked at a regulator for carbon market programs.